 - 2 Tbsp organic brown sugar (reduce slightly for less sweet sauce)

-- 1 Tbsp (15 ml) agave or maple syrup (or honey if not vegan // reduce slightly for less sweet sauce)
+- 1 Tbsp agave or maple syrup (or honey if not vegan // reduce slightly for less sweet sauce)

 - 1 Tbsp cornstarch

 - Let it dry for about 15 minutes, changing your towels if they get too wet.
-Once dry, chop into roughly 1-inch cubes or rectangles (see photo).
+Once dry, unwrap, chop tofu into roughly 1-inch cubes or rectangles (see photo).

 - Arrange tofu on a lightly greased or parchment-lined baking sheet to prevent sticking and bake for a total of 25-35 minutes, flipping once halfway through to ensure even cooking.
 This will dry out the tofu and help give it a more meat-like texture.
 If you want a tougher texture, cook it for 30-35.
 For a slightly more tender texture, pull it out at 20-25 minutes to check.

 - Once it’s golden brown and a bit tough and firm, remove from the oven set it out to dry a bit more while you prep your vegetables.
 Ideally, it would set out another 45 minutes or even longer.
 I haven’t tried letting it set out for much longer, but I don’t think it would hurt either way.